mre/endler.dev/content/2019/tinysearch/index.md

   Bring your thinking cap!
 - Creating a product out of a good idea is a lot of work.
-One has to pay attention to many factors: ease-of-use, generality, maintainability, documentation and so on.
+One has to pay attention to many factors: ease-of-use, generality, maintainability, documentation, and so on.
 - Rust is very good at removing dead code, so you usually don't pay for what you don't use.
 I would still advise you to be very conservative about the dependencies you add to a Wasm binary because it's tempting to add features that you don't need and which will add to the binary size.
-For example, I used Structopt during testing, and I had a `main()` function that was parsing these command-line arguments.
+For example, I used [StructOpt](https://github.com/TeXitoi/structopt) during testing, and I had a `main()` function that was parsing these command-line arguments.
 This was not necessary for Wasm, so I removed it later.
 - I understand that not everyone wants to write Rust code.
-It's complicated to get started with, but the cool thing is that you can do the same thing with almost any other language, too.
+It's [complicated to get started with](https://endler.dev/2017/go-vs-rust/), but the cool thing is that you can use almost any other language, too.
 For example, you can write Go code and transpile to Wasm, or maybe you prefer PHP or Haskell.
 There is support for [many languages](https://github.com/appcypher/awesome-wasm-langs) already.
 - A lot of people dismiss WebAssembly as a toy technology.
 They couldn't be